 Invitations (save the dates, invitations, thank you notes and postage for all of those): $743

-We used a designer I found on etsy who said she would design our invites for free to build her portfolio, but she ended up asking us to pay her, which we did.
-This ended up being a splurge when I hadn't planned on spending this much, but I looooved our invites so it worked out.
+We used a designer I found on Etsy who said she would design our invites for free to build her portfolio, but she ended up asking us to pay her, which we did.
+This ended up being a splurge when I hadn't planned on spending this much, but I loved our invites so it worked out.

 Gifts (wedding party, shower hosts, helpers, welcome bags): $1310